Snowshoeing: an ideal activity for the Arctic and Antarctica

 5. Snowshoeing is just as fun in the Arctic as in Antarctica

-Whichever area of the polar regions you visit, snowshoeing is just as exciting, invigorating, and enjoyable.
+Whichever area of the polar regions you visit, a snowshoeing trip is always fun, invigorating, and enjoyable.
 For this reason, we offer a wide variety of snowshoeing trips in both Antarctica and the Arctic.

 Every snowshoeing group is accompanied by an expedition guide with extensive experience in the sport, and the general fitness level of the group is taken into account when deciding the exact route and duration of the trek.
 Outings commonly follow our usual three-hour timeframe.

-Join us on an Arctic or Antarctic snowshoeing voyage, and enjoy the polar regions by the power of your own two feet!
+Join us on an Arctic or Antarctic snowshoeing trip, and enjoy the polar regions by the power of your own two feet!